Yuqian-He/USD-Rigging-Schema/mayaMeshUsd/README.md

 ### Load plugin in Maya
 Open Maya --> Plug-in Manager --> Browse.
 Load the ".bundle" file which is usually in your build folder when you build getMeshInfo.cpp.
 Then open "Maya Scripts Editor" type "getMeshInfo;" in MEL scripts and run.
 You will find the exported file in "/Users/naname/Documents/" named "test.usda"

+> [!NOTE]
--> If you want to change the path and name of the exported file, you can change the getMeshInfo.cpp script line 53.
+>  If you want to change the path and name of the exported file, you can change the getMeshInfo.cpp script line 53.
 Because the time limitation, I haven't done anything compatible yet.